ricmmartins/WordpressStack-AzureCLI/README.md

 ssh rmartins@"$ip"
 ```

-And retrieve all metadata for an instance:
+Once logged, if want  in you can retrieve all metadata from instance

 ```
 curl -H Metadata:true "http://169.254.169.254/metadata/instance?api-version=2017-03-01"